Sir Zelman Cowen Centre

 Learn, Experience, Access Professions (LEAP) is a community outreach program which involves all Victorian universities.
 It aims to engage high school students from low socio-economic status schools to help raise their aspirations for university study and careers within Law, Design, Health and Engineering.

 The Sir Zelman Cowen Centre is the lead organisation for the LEAP into Law project.
-Workshops are currently being delivered, and work experience placement programs at courts and legal firms commenced in 2014 as part of the LEAP program.
+Law workshops are currently being delivered, and work experience placement programs at courts and legal firms commenced in 2014 as part of the LEAP program.

 Elder Abuse Prevention and Response Initiative